 1. Once filling has chilled for 2 hours, preheat oven to 375 degrees F. In a medium mixing bowl, mix egg whites and cream of tartar on high until egg whites begin to form medium peaks.
 Continue to beat eggs, gradually adding in sugar.
 Continue to beat eggs until they are glossy and can form stiff peaks.
 Spread over rhubarb filling, making sure the meringue seals the edge of the pie.
 Use the back of a spoon to curl meringue decoratively.
 Bake for 12-15 minutes or until egg whites begin to brown.
 Serve chilled or at room temperature.

-It's funny how the egg yolks transformed the subtle pink color of the rhubarb puree into an unrecognizable mustard yellow.
-If I'd had a few berries (raspberry or strawberry) or even the slightest bit of beet juice, I would have tried to tint the curd back to it's original pink hue.
-It's not that it is an unappetizing color, it just doesn't really read as rhubarb.
+The first time I made this, I was surprised by how the egg yolks transformed the subtle pink color of the rhubarb purée into an unrecognizable mustard yellow.
+I left it as such, but the second time around, I used 2 drops of natural red food coloring to tint the curd back to it's original pink hue.
+The yellow was not an unappetizing color, it just didn't really read as rhubarb.

-Despite the color, this rhubarb curd is something real special.
-I was hoping I'd have some leftover to fill doughnuts on spoon over a slice of pound cake, but my roommate and I armed ourselves with spoons and quickly polished off what little was left in the saucepans--rhubarb curd stuffed doughnuts will have to wait until another time.
-If you didn't want to go the meringue route, you could just sprinkle the tart with powdered sugar, perhaps in lines or a stenciled pattern.
+This curd is something real special.
+I was hoping I'd have some leftover to fill doughnuts or spoon over a slice of pound cake, but my roommate and I armed ourselves with spoons and quickly polished off what little was left in the saucepans--rhubarb curd-stuffed doughnuts will have to wait until another time.
+If you don't want to go the meringue route, you can just sprinkle the tart with powdered sugar, perhaps in lines or a stenciled pattern.
 It would still be great.